 When the rain comes...water plants with rainwater

-We're experiencing drought conditions in many parts of the UK, but fingers crossed it will rain again in the not too distant future.
-And when it does, vow to collect as much as you can of this precious resource that falls from the sky so you can use it to water the plants in dry times
+When it rains, vow to collect as much as you can of this precious resource that falls from the sky so you can use it to water the plants in dry times

 Start collecting rainwater ..it's a precious resource

-Remember days like this? we may be starting to panic that we'll never see their like again, but we will.
-And let the current lack of rain galvanise us to harvest rainwater for our gardens/outside space
+We've had a fair bit of rain in 2024, but next year we may panic that we'll never have rainy days again..So let the current dry spell galvanise us to harvest rainwater for our gardens/outside space

 When it comes to looking after plants, everyone knows they need sunlight and water.
 However, some people may not understand the vast benefits rainwater brings to plants.
 Although (in normal times) it's easy to water the garden using tap water, water from a tap is treated with chemicals that may stunt the growth of certain plants.
 Rainwater, on the other hand, doesn’t need to be treated before use, it can be used for in as well as outdoor plants, and it's free!
 Here's short guide to rainwater and why it's excellent for your garden.
 So get rain dancing folks...